hanzel98/balance-displayer/README.md

 # Balance Displayer

 This project can be used to get the balance that a given Account Address has in a given Token Smart Contract.
 This is a very common task in the blockchain ecosystem.
 Usually, wallets like Metamask give you only your account information.
-In this case the user does not need to be the owner of the tokens to know the balance.
+In this case, it is not necessary for the user to be the owner of the tokens to know the balance.

 Use case examples:
 - It could be used to know if an account has enough balance to perfom some blockchain operation.